 List of NFL Football Penalties

 What follows is a basic list of the most common penalties in NFL football, explained as simply as possible.
-If you can understand these infractions you’ll be able to follow along when that yellow flag comes out.
+If you can understand these infractions, you’ll be able to follow along when that yellow flag comes out.

 Unless otherwise noted, these penalties are enforced from the previous spot of the ball.

 Clipping is the act of contacting a player who is not a runner from behind and below the waist.
-It most commonly occurs when an offensive player attempts to block a defense player at the legs from behind.
+It most commonly occurs when an offensive player attempts to block a defensive player at the legs from behind.

 When an offensive player is engaged with a defender, a second offensive player may not contact that defender below the waist.
-This is not only illegal, but seen as a cheap shot by many players.
+This is not only illegal but seen as a cheap shot by many players.

 Delay of Game

-The game is governed not only by the game clock, but by a 40-second play clock that counts down the time the offense has before they must run the next play.
+The game is governed not only by the game clock but by a 40-second play clock that counts down the time the offense has before they must run the next play.
 If the play clock strikes zero and the play hasn’t started, the quarterback gets a delay of game penalty.

 Defensive offside, when a defensive player is in violation of the neutral zone at the snap.
 This term is usually used when the defensive player makes contact with an offensive player.